ycpcs/cs320-spring2017/labs/lab03.md

   [https://github.com/DonaldHakeII/MoveTheSquare](https://github.com/DonaldHakeII/MoveTheSquare)

-Make sure that **SSH** is displayed for the clone credentials (just to the right of "Find file").
-Click the **Fork** button (upper right button labelled "fork" under the Profile icon).
+Click "Clone or Download" and make sure that **Clone with SSH** is displayed for the clone credentials (just to the right of "Find file").
+Click the **Fork** button (upper right button labelled "Fork" under the Profile icon).
 This will make a clone of this repository in your own GitHub account.
 This will be your personal public repository for this lab.

 The repository you just forked contains an Eclipse project called **MoveTheSquare**, a game engine that will be the basis for the next great indie game.
 You will just need to add some additional gameplay features!